• index_01.jpg

 Risen Christ Catholic Church © Adrian Cheah

-In the quiet hours of reflection, I sometimes find myself scrolling through old photos – their edges faded, smiles softened by time and among them, snapshots of life at the Risen Christ Catholic Church.
-If there is a Roman Catholic church in Penang that embodies the triumph of faith and the promise of new life, it is the Risen Christ Catholic Church (RCCC) in Ayer Itam.
+In the unhurried hours of reflection, I sometimes find myself scrolling through old photos—their edges faded, softened by time and among them, snapshots of life at the Risen Christ Catholic Church.
+If there is a Roman Catholic church in Penang that embodies the triumph of faith and the promise of new life, it has to be the Risen Christ Catholic Church (RCCC) in Ayer Itam.
 Founded in 1968, the very year I was born, this church was a steadfast presence in my life until my teenage years.
 Back then, my home was just a stone’s throw away, a mere 500 metres from its doors.

 Continue Reading